renclav/AndroidTestTemplete/README.md

  11. and a lot more, I would enjoy a chat around what might be expected and how I could tackle it
  12. The usual setup of code checks, formatting etc has been ignored here
  13. Add Loading, Content, Error states to UI
+ 14. Use resources and not hardcodced strings, dimensions etc

 ## Final Thoughts